Configure GitHub Advanced Security for Azure DevOps

 3. Select the Settings tab.

-4. Select Enable all and you'll see an estimate for the number of active committers for your project appear.
+4. Select Enable all and see an estimate for the number of active committers for your project appear.

 5. Select Begin billing to activate Advanced Security for every existing repository in your project.